abhinav61/Webscraping_Google_Map/README.md

 to run the code - python main.py -l=New york -s= Hotels

-p.s - "l" is the city name. you can select any city name, same goes for "s"
+p.s - "l" is the city name. you can select any city name, and "s" is whatever you want to select.